spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 # Writing Sparv modules
+This section will give a brief overview of how Sparv modules work.
+More details are provided in the following chapters.

 The Sparv pipeline is comprised of different modules like importers, annotators and exporters.
 None of these modules are hard-coded into the Sparv pipeline and therefore it can easily be extended.

-When writing a Sparv module one basically creates a Python script that imports Sparv classes (and util functions if needed) which are needed for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.
+A Sparv module is a Python script that imports Sparv classes (and util functions if needed) which are needed for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.

-Here is an example of a minimal annotation module that converts tokens to uppercase:
+Here is an example of a small annotation module that converts tokens to uppercase:

 ```python
 from sparv import Annotation, Output, annotator